pelaxa/ff3-ofx/README.md

 If neither of the above help, then do your investigation and create an issue.  **Issues will be addressed as time allows.**

+### Post import
+It is now possible to edit the transaction post import in FF3-OFX.
+If the transaction imported matched an automation rule, then the category and tags would be displayed.

+#### To Edit a transaction
+1. Click the edit button.
+2. Update the transaction as necessary.
+3. Click the save button.

+Notes:
+- To cancel the edit, you can click `Cancel` or the `Editing` button.
+- Edited transaction show an `Edited` tag.
+- If a withdraw is converted into a transfer, then the source account cannot be changed.
+- If a deposit is converted into a transfer, then the destination account cannot be changed.

 ## Development
 This project was bootstrapped with [Vite](https://vite.dev/).
 Also see: [https://hello-sunil.in/vite-setup-with-yarn/](https://hello-sunil.in/vite-setup-with-yarn/)